 Gray water is "gently used" household water, not sewage.
-Collect it by saving dishwater, filling a bucket while waiting for the shower to run warm, running a drain hose from your washing machine to trees outside the house, or even by installing a complete wastewater capture system.
+Collect it by saving dishwater, filling a bucket while waiting for the shower to warm up, running a drain hose from your washing machine to trees outside the house, or even by installing a complete wastewater capture system.
 Check local codes for restrictions on using gray water.
-For more, go to caes.uga.edu and search under "gray water."

-Water your garden in early morning, if possible.
-Temperatures are still cool and the sun is low, meaning you lose less moisture to evaporation.
+Water your garden in the early morning, if possible.
+Temperatures are usually cooler then, meaning you'll lose less moisture to evaporation.
 The way you water plants is important, too.
 Watering by hand can lead to runoff, and using an overhead sprinkler means more water is lost to evaporation.
-A drip irrigation system or soaker hose is best.
-Both are efficient and easy to use.
+A drip irrigation system or soaker hose is best, and both are efficient and easy to use.

-This is especially good with permanent plants such as trees, shrubs, and perennials.
-Temperatures are generally cooler, meaning water requirements will be less.
+Especially with permanent plants such as trees, shrubs, and perennials, plant in the fall.
+Temperatures are generally cooler, meaning the new plants won't need as much water to survive transplanting.
 While top growth slows, roots will be developing and getting established until the coldest weather comes.
-Plants will also benefit from winter snowfall or rains.

-Dig compost into your soil to help hold moisture and encourage healthy root growth, then mulch the beds with an organic material such as wood chips.
+Dig compost into your soil to help hold moisture and encourage healthy root growth, then mulch the beds with organic material such as wood chips.
 Mulch slows the evaporation of ground moisture and helps keep soil temperatures lower, reducing stress on plants.
 Also, natural mulches break down slowly over time, adding valuable organic matter to the soil.
-Research at Washington State University showed that wood chips were superior to herbicides in controlling weeds.
-Fewer weeds means less competition in your garden for available water.
+A layer of mulch also makes it harder for weeds to grow, and fewer weeds means less competition in your garden for available water.

 Look for plants that enjoy hot and sunny conditions.
 Cacti and succulents are good choices, especially for containers, because they'll require significantly less watering.
 They take up water when it's available and do their growing and blooming then.
 When it's dry, they grow more slowly and conserve water in their own tissues.
-Many other shrubs and perennials have adapted to environments with prolonged dry spells.
-In addition to your local nursery, sources for drought-tolerant plants include mail-order suppliers High Country Gardens and Plants of the Southwest.
-Both provide water-use symbols in their plant listings.
+Many other shrubs and perennials have adapted to environments with prolonged dry spells, so double-check the plant tag when you're shopping to see each plant's water needs.